reifyhealth/specmonstah/README.md

 _query_ might throw you off because usually it's used to refer to the language for _retrieving_ records from a database.
 In Specmonstah, I think of queries as allowing you to express, _generate the minimal ent-db necessary for me to retrieve the ents I've specified_.
-I

 In `ex-01`, the query passed to `sm/build-ent-db` is `{:todo-list [[2]]}`.
 This is like saying, _I want two `:todo-list`s.
 Create an